 You know that old saying about getting your ducks in a row?
 My ducks aren't in a row.
 In fact, I'm sure my ducks aren't even in the same pond.

 I really want them to be—at least in the same pond.
 Golly, I don't care about lines.
 I was never particularly fond of staying in the lines anyway.

-Lately I'm recognizing a decidedly annoying trend with my children: stepping—no make that leaping—across boundaries.
+Lately I'm recognizing a decidedly annoying trend with my children: stepping—no, make that leaping—across boundaries.
 My room, my bathroom, my closet, my clothes, my makeup, my socks, my shoes, my jewelry, my papers, my pens, my desk, my computer, my drinks, my snacks, my stuff—it all seems to be fair game.
-No one bothers to ask, no one bothers to put back, no one bothers to thank … but it all sure bothers ME!
+No one bothers to ask, no one bothers to put back, no one bothers to thank, but it all sure bothers me!

-Unfortunately, it isn't just the little things like borrowing without asking, it's the big stuff like irresponsibility, disrespect and laziness that I need to address more diligently.
-This is my opportunity to show my children that I take my responsibility as mom seriously; that I desire to respect the Lord by raising His children well, and that I will be persistent in my efforts to train them.
+Unfortunately, it isn't just the little things like borrowing without asking; it's the big stuff like irresponsibility, disrespect and laziness that I need to address more diligently too.
+This is my opportunity to show my children that I take my responsibility as mom seriously, that I desire to respect the Lord by raising His children well, and that I will be persistent in my efforts to train them.

 Being a single mom, it's easy to make excuses for letting little things slide.
-Those silly little things become scary big things quite quickly.
+But those silly little things become scary big things quite quickly.
 I've been experiencing that lately.
-In not training my children well in the little things, I have not equipped them well to deal with the big things.
+By not training my children well in the little things, I have not equipped them well to deal with the big things.

 Praise God that He is the God of second chances—in life and parenting.
 I'm praying more diligently, seeking wise counsel more conscientiously, and holding to my convictions more solidly.
 But I also know that my strength to do those things is totally and completely rooted in Christ.